 Life is a process of learning.
 Potential lies within that process.
 All we experience teaches us something about who we are.
 We apply what we have learned to each new encounter, discovering what works and what does not work.
 We learn as we go.
 The more we risk diving deep within, the more we grow as we surface.

-To be successful, we need to focus our intention while absorbed in the work at hand (the present).
+To be successful, we need to focus our intention while absorbed in the work of the present.
 We need to recognize opportunities when they present themselves and not yield to perceived obstacles.
 We need to take responsibility for our thoughts and actions, rather than defer to heredity, environment, or the behavior of others.
-We need to learn to sit in gratitude and act from love instead of reacting from fear.
-And we need to acknowledge as a success each effective step we take toward our goal.
-The world wasn’t created in a day, so what leads us to believe that our destiny will be fulfilled in such a manner?
-As above, so below.
+We need to be willing to step into the unknown.